-Exhibit 87 presents the assessment of historic densities for housing built in McMinnville over the 2000 to 2018 period.
-The assessment of needed density is presented in chapter 6 and will be based on the five factors stated in ORS 197.296(5), discussed in greater detail in the previous subsection.
-Exhibit 87 converts between net acres and gross acres49 to account for land needed for rights-of-way based on empirical analysis of existing rights-of-way by zone in McMinnville.
-For example, when developing a new area, such as a subdivision, it is necessary to account for land needed for rights-of-way, which requires a gross density estimate.
-The conversion from net
+Densities in this section are presented in net acres and converted to gross acres63 to account for land needed for rights-of-way.
+Rights-of-way conversion factors are based on empirical analysis of existing rights-of-way, by zone, in McMinnville.
+For example, when developing a new area such as a subdivision, it is necessary to account for land needed for roads, sidewalks, on-street parking, etc., which requires a gross density estimate.
+The conversion from net acres to gross acres in this analysis is based on the average amount of land in rights-of-way throughout the McMinnville UGB by zone.64